Ayurvedic treatment for diabetes in India:

 Traditional Indian medical herbs used for strengthening the body’s immune system are known to have many essential and nutritional elements.
 Their excess or deficiency may disturb normal biochemical functions of the body.
 Each herb used in Ayurveda has a different dominating or therapeutic elemental property.
 Mechanisms such as the stimulating or regenerating effect on beta cells or extrapancreatic effects are proposed for the hypoglycemic action of these ayurvedic herbs in treatment od diabetes and sugar metabolism.
 As such, depending on the symptoms presented by a patient, an Ayurvedic practitioner can select the appropriate treatment.
 For treatment of type 2 diabetes, the herbs M. charantia, Pterocarpus marsupium, and Trigonella foenum greacum have been proven most successful.

-The top 10 plants used in Ayurvedic treatment for diabetes type 2 in India are:
+The top 10 plants used in Ayurvedic treatment of type 2 diabetes in India are:

 Bitter melon (M. charantia), Fenugreek, Indian Kino Tree, Gymnema, Turmeric, Tinospora, Margosa Tree, Holy Fruit Tree, Ivy Guard, and Pomegranate.
 Each plant helps treat diabetes in different ways.
 For example, studies have shown bitter melon reduces polyuria, which partially prevents renal hypertrophy, while also reducing urinary albumin excretion.
 Water extract of the Indian Kino Tree has been used in treating diabetes since ancient times.
 With each plant having vastly different properties and each person having a different manifestation of the doshas, their utilization is different for each patient.

-Role of chromium in Ayurvedic treatment for diabetes in India:
+Role of chromium in Ayurvedic management of diabetes in India:

 Chromium has been shown to aid in the action of insulin, and some studies have demonstrated a chromium deficiency in diabetic patients Chromium is an element responsible for maintaining normal glucose metabolism and is found in the same area of the pancreas where insulin is produced.
 Plants and herbs contain elements which maintain glucose metabolism in similar fashion to the way in which insulin regulates blood glucose levels.
 As such, these natural resources have the ability to assist in treating type 2 diabetes.
 Babbul and seeds of Karranj beej are among the most beneficial in the treatment of diabetes.
 These 2 fruits have high levels of chromium in them.